andrejbauer/plzoo/README.markdown

 implementation of programming languages.
 It is a good starting point for those who would like to implement their own programming language, or just learn how it is done.

+The languages demonstrate various aspects of implementation, such as:

+* source code parsing (using a parser generator)
+* pretty-printing of error messages and results
+* how to report source-code positions
+* interactive toplevel shell
+* non-interactive file processing
+* typed and untyped languages
+* eager and lazy evaluation strategies
+* subtyping, parametric polymorphism, and other kinds of type systems
+* type checking and type inference
+* functional, declarative, object-oriented, and procedural languages
+* recursive definitions
+* exceptions
+* compilation to an assembly-like language
+* abstract machine
+* interpreter
+* unification

+## Licensing

 The PL Zoo is open source, see the file `LICENSE.markdown` for licensing information.

 ## Prerequisites